-Join us for the 11th annual celebration of photography of the rural South.
+The 11th annual celebration of photography of the rural South was a huge success!
 Every year, visitors from across the United States encounter cutting edge photography, gracious hospitality, and lively conversation amid the historic landscape of the Lower Piedmont of Georgia.
-This year, we've sweetened the pot for the Call for Entries by presenting a selection from Marjorie Kinnan Rawlings’ Cross Creek.
+This year, we sweetened the pot for the Call for Entries by presenting a selection from Marjorie Kinnan Rawlings’ Cross Creek.
 We hope it inspires, delights, and encourages diverse interpretations of this most fascinating region.
 Come and be a part!

 We need above all, I think, a certain remoteness from urban confusion. . . .

 Folk call the road lonely, because there is not human traffic and human stirring.

 Because I have walked it so many times and seen such a tumult of life there,